 We understand that Asia’s Information Technology (IT) environment is unique and encompasses the need to understand different languages and software.
 Our advisors can help you find solutions.

 Since its establishment in 1992, Dezan Shira & Associates has become one of Asia's most versatile consultancies with more than 600 lawyers, accountants, auditors, HR professionals, business intelligence and technology experts, delivering fully integrated services from more than 35 global offices.
 Our Singapore leadership team:

 Trusted by Global Businesses

-Our clients are headquartered in more than 100 countries worldwide, including Europe, the Americas, and Asia and range in size from start-ups, to mid-cap and large enterprises.
+Our clients are headquartered in more than 100 countries worldwide - including Europe, the Americas, and Asia, ranging in size from start-ups, to mid-cap and large enterprises.
 Here is what our clients have to share about us:

 Enquire for more information about our services, and how we can help solve challenges for your organizationContact Us

 25 SepWebinar | Monday, September 25, 2023 | 3:00 PM Jakarta / 4:00 PM China / 10:00 CET

 26 SepWebinar | Tuesday, September 26, 2023 | 4:00 PM China / 3:00 PM Vietnam / 10:00 AM CET

 27 SepWebinar, Wednesday, September 27, 2023 | 3:30 PM Vietnam / 4:30 PM China / 10:30 AM CET

 The latest issue of ASEAN Briefing Magazine, titled “Establishing a Family Office in Singapore”, is out now and available to subscribers as a complimentary download.